NukeMail

 TL;DR

-A website is rejecting your email address because it does not accept the domain.
+A website is rejecting your email address because it doesn't accept the domain.
 Here is why websites block temp email domains and the most effective...

 Possible Causes

-• The domain is on the website's internal blocklist.
-Many websites maintain their own lists of disposable email domains.
-Well-known domains like tempmail.com, guerrillamail.com, and yopmail.com are on virtually every list.
+• The website blocked the domain because it is on their internal list.
+Many websites keep their own lists of disposable email domains.
+Well-known domains like tempmail.com, guerrillamail.com and yopmail.com are on almost every list.

-• The website uses a third-party detection service that identified the domain.
-APIs from companies like Kickbox, ZeroBounce, and Emailable maintain databases of tens of thousands of known disposable email domains and sell real-time verification to websites.
+• The website uses a third-party detection service to identify the domain.
+APIs from companies like Kickbox, ZeroBounce and Emailable keep databases of tens of thousands of known disposable email domains.
+They sell real-time verification to websites so they can catch these addresses instantly.

 • The website checks MX records and detects that the domain routes to a known temp email mail server.
-Even if the domain name looks normal, the MX records point to the same server as other known disposable domains, which detection services can trace.
+Even if the domain name looks normal, the MX records point to the same server as other known disposable domains.
+Detection services can trace these records back to the source.

-• The domain uses a TLD that the website does not trust.
-Some websites reject less common TLDs like .xyz, .top, .click, or .icu because they are disproportionately used by disposable email services and spam operations.
+• This domain uses a TLD the website doesn't trust.
+It's a security risk.
+Some websites reject less common TLDs like .xyz .top .click or .icu because they're disproportionately used by disposable email services and spam operations.

-• The website only allows registration with a whitelist of major email providers.
-Instead of maintaining a blocklist, some sites take the opposite approach and only accept Gmail, Outlook, Yahoo, iCloud, and a few other trusted providers.
-Everything else is rejected.
+• Some sites only let you sign up with a whitelist of major email providers.
+They don't use a blocklist.
+Instead they only accept Gmail, Outlook, Yahoo, iCloud and a few other trusted providers.
+Any address outside of that list is rejected.

-• The domain was recently added to a blocklist after being reported.
+• The domain ended up on a blocklist because it was reported.
 Temp email domains have a lifecycle.
-A new domain works for weeks or months until enough websites report it, and then detection services add it to their databases.
+A new domain works for weeks or months until enough websites report it.
+Then detection services add it to their databases.

 How to Fix It